-If you work through a limited company and have a specialist company supporting your financial affairs then you might want to be aware of the government’s Managed Service Company (MSC) legislation.
+If you work through a limited company and have a specialist company supporting your financial affairs then you need to be aware of the government’s Managed Service Company (MSC) legislation.

 But what is an MSC, and why should you be aware of it?